rphmeier/rob.tech/_posts/2024-05-19-introducing-nomt.md

 2. **Pre-fetch merkle trie data aggressively**.
 Modern SSDs are particularly good at parallel fetches.
-We optimize for having as many parallel, in-flight requests for merkle trie data as possible at any given time, even going as far as pre-fetching trie data based on hints from the user's reads and writes before block execution has even concluded.
+We optimize for having as many parallel, in-flight requests for merkle trie data as possible at any given time, even going as far as pre-fetching trie data based on hints from the user's reads and writes before block execution has concluded.
 3. **Update the trie and generate witnesses while waiting on the SSD**.
 Reading from an SSD necessarily incurs some  latency.
 We keep the CPU busy whenever we are waiting on data, so updates are "free" and wedged between SSD read waits.